(as referenced on page 16 of Rethinking School: How to Take Charge of Your Child’s Education, by Susan Wise Bauer)

 - It’s far more important to design high school around the child’s interests, abilities, and eventual college application than to follow state standards.

-Nevertheless, state standards can provide you with a useful template—as long as you’re willing to adjust the template to fit your kid.
-Links are provided below.
+State standards can provide you with a useful template—as long as you’re willing to adjust the template to fit your student.